Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Introduction

-In this paper, we present a new mesh segmentation method using Reeb graphs derived from any scalar function, addressing noisy graphs and resolving issues of discrete non-continuous regions between saddle nodes.
-The flexibility of scalar function selection allows users to adapt the observation of surface geometry to the requirements of the application, whether local or global descriptions are involved.
-This versatility makes our method suitable for a variety of object recognition and shape analysis tasks.
-The use of Reeb graphs as an intermediate representation offers a significant computational advantage, improving operational efficiency over conventional surface-based segmentation methods applied directly on the entire mesh dataset.
-In addition, it facilitates the rapid generation of multiple segmentations from a single Reeb graph, underlining its usefulness and adaptability in advanced mesh analysis scenarios.
+In summary, surface-based and skeletal-based segmentation methods present distinct trade-offs.
+The former identify regions with similar local features well, but struggle to capture global features, while the latter capture the overall organization of the shape but may lack local detail.
+This paper proposes to unify these two perspectives using a new method based on the Reeb graph.
+Unlike previous methods that rely on height or geodesic functions \cite{xiao2003discrete, tierny2007topology, berretti20093d}, this approach supports arbitrary scalar functions while addressing two important issues: the reduction of noisy graphs and the treatment of non-continuous regions.
+In addition, the Reeb graph serves as an intermediate representation, offering computational efficiency and enabling the rapid generation of multiple segmentations.
+This flexibility allows the method to be adapted to a variety of applications, from local to global geometric analysis.

-The paper is structured as follows: Section 2 provides the theoretical background of Morse theory and Reeb graphs.
-Section 3 presents the proposed method in three steps: Reeb graph construction using enhanced topological skeletons, topological simplification through critical point cancellation, and region growing that ensures continuous segmentation.
-Section 4 demonstrates our approach through experiments with Shape Diameter Function and Shape Index.
-Finally, Section 5 concludes with a discussion of applications and future directions.
+The paper proceeds as follows: Section 2 first establishes the theoretical foundations of Morse theory and Reeb graphs.
+Section 3 then details the method in three phases: Reeb graph construction, topological simplification and continuous region growing.
+Finally, Section 4 presents two very different applications as case studies.
+The first is part-based segmentation using the shape diameter function, and the second is chart-based segmentation using the shape index.
+The paper concludes with future directions.